notaryproject/specifications/specs/signature-specification.md

 #### Standard attributes

 - **Signing Scheme** (critical): A REQUIRED claim that defines the [Notary Project Signing Scheme](./signing-scheme.md) used by the signature.
 This attribute dictates the rest of signature schema - the set of signed and unsigned attributes to be included in the signature.
 Supported values are `notary.x509` and `notary.x509.signingAuthority`.
 - **Signing Time**: A claim that indicates the time at which the signature was generated.
-Though this claim is signed by the signing key, it’s considered unauthenticated as a signer can modify local time and manipulate this claim.
+Though this claim is signed by the signing key, it's considered unauthenticated as a signer can modify local time and manipulate this claim.
 More details [here](#signing-time).
-This claim is REQUIRED and only valid when signing scheme is `notary.x509` .
+This claim is REQUIRED and only valid when signing scheme is `notary.x509`.
 - **Authentic Signing Time** (critical): The authenticated time at which the signature was generated.
-This claim is REQUIRED and only valid when signing scheme is `notary.x509.signingAuthority` .
+This claim allows a verifier to determine if the signature was generated when the certificate was valid.
+This claim is REQUIRED and only valid when signing scheme is `notary.x509.signingAuthority`.
 More details [here](#signing-time).
-- **Expiry** (critical): An OPTIONAL claim that provides a “best by use” time for the artifact, as defined by the signer.
+- **Expiry** (critical): An OPTIONAL claim that provides a "best by use" time for the artifact, as defined by the signer.
 More details [here](#expiry).
 - **Content Type** (critical): A REQUIRED claim that indicates the content type of the [payload](#payload).
 The supported value is `application/vnd.cncf.notary.payload.v1+json`.
 Other payload types MAY be supported in future.

 #### Extended attributes